Instructions for authors

 Some examples:

-b.
-These results agree with those of Amos et al. [7].
+- These results agree with the findings of Amos et al. (2024).

 6.2 References list

-The list of references should only include works that are cited in the text and that have been published or accepted for publication.
-Personal communications and unpublished works should only be mentioned in the text.
-The entries in the list should be numbered consecutively.
+The reference list should contain only works cited within the text that have been published or accepted for publication.
+Personal communications and unpublished works should be mentioned solely within the text.
+Entries in the reference list should be numbered consecutively.

 Authors should refer to this tutorial on how to cite PubMed articles in APA: https://www.youtube.com/watch?v=6c1_BOQN0g0

-Or utilize APA Citation Generator 7, to generate all types of references at:
+Or use APA Citation Generator 7, to generate all types of references at:

 https://www.citefast.com/?s=APA7#_Journal